 - Driver’s license or state-issued ID

-- Contact information — name, address, email address, phone number
+- Contact information, including your name, address, email address and phone number

-Alternately, you can find the nearest Chase Bank branch and open a checking account in person.
-You’ll need to provide the same information and documents outlined in the previous steps.
-You can also bring cash for your opening deposit.
+If you don’t want to open an account online, you can always visit the nearest Chase branch and open a checking account in person.
+You’ll need to provide the same information and documents outlined in the steps listed above.

 Chase Checking Account Options